 Expansion to raise production capacity at the Polish mill

-The PM5 will have a wire width of 8,600mm and a speed of 1,800m/min.
-Weight of the lightweight containerboard manufactured by the machine will range from 65-140g/m².
+The PM5 has a wire width of 8,600mm and a speed of 1,800m/min.
+Weight of the lightweight containerboard manufactured by the machine ranges from 65-140g/m².

-The expansion project includes the construction of a fibre recovery plant, a storage facility for finished products, an effluent treatment plant and a water intake plant to supply high quality pure water.
+The expansion project included the construction of a fibre recovery plant, a storage facility for finished products, an effluent treatment plant and a water intake plant to supply high quality pure water.

 Ostroleka facility details

-The pulp and paper mill supplies kraft and sack paper and corrugated case materials to internal mills.
-The corrugated board and boxes plant produces single and double wall corrugated board of all sizes.
-The design and dimensions are tailored according to customer's needs.
+The pulp and paper mill supplied kraft and sack paper and corrugated case materials to internal mills.
+The corrugated board and boxes plant produced single and double wall corrugated board of all sizes.
+The design and dimensions were tailored according to customer's needs.

 The paper sack plant is one of the most advanced facility in Central-Eastern Europe.
-It includes three advanced sack production lines which produce open-mouth pasted sacks, open-mouth sewn sacks and valve pasted sacks.
+It included three advanced sack production lines which produce open-mouth pasted sacks, open-mouth sewn sacks and valve pasted sacks.

 The plant can produce sacks in different sizes and of high strength.